What should your next fitness goal be? Take the quiz.

 As far as the physical practice goes, it’s also worth noting that there are countless types of yoga to choose from.
 Such examples include:

-• Hatha: more traditional and slower-paced
+• Hatha: A more traditional and slower-paced flow.

-• Ashtanga: an energetic, challenging style of yoga composed of 6 set sequences
+• Ashtanga: An energetic, challenging style of yoga composed of 6 set sequences.

 Benefits of Yoga

-“Yoga can be used in so many ways,” Aditi begins. “[From] a philosophical point of view, yoga can fundamentally change how we relate to ourselves and life, and therefore has innumerable benefits for body, mind, and the whole being.”
+Yoga can have powerful therapeutic effects for your mind and body alike.
+“Yoga can be used in so many ways,” Aditi says. “[From] a philosophical point of view, yoga can fundamentally change how we relate to ourselves and life, and therefore has innumerable benefits for body, mind, and the whole being.”

-Yoga can have powerful therapeutic effects—so much so that it can even be used to help treat or alleviate physical and mental health conditions.
-Per a 2011 review in the International Journal of Yoga, benefits of yoga include:
+Per a 2011 review in the International Journal of Yoga, physical benefits of yoga include:

 • Enhanced muscular strength